Side Effects of Demerol Use: Short-Term Effects, Long-Term Effects and Treatment

 - Psychological problems, such as anxiety and depression.

 - Physical dependence.

 Research has found that opiate users are more likely to experience common mental health disorders and problem drug use than non-opiate users (Sullivan et. al, 2006).

 Dependence on Demerol

-Demerol users may become physically and psychologically dependent to the drug, and may eventually become addicted to the substance.
-Addiction involves using drugs despite negative consequences — such as health, legal, and relationship problems — as well as compulsive drug-seeking.
+Demerol users may become physically and psychologically dependent on the drug, and they may eventually become addicted to the substance.
+Addiction involves using drugs despite negative consequences—such as health, legal, and relationship problems—as well as compulsive drug-seeking behaviors.

 If you experience withdrawal symptoms when attempting to stop or cut down use, you are likely dependent on the substance.

 While developing a dependence on Demerol can be distressing, medical treatments are available to ease the discomfort of withdrawal symptoms and reduce cravings.
 Continue reading below for more information.